krigjo25/C/intro_to_c/MarioV2/README.md

 Implements a CS program that simulates blocks in mario, a bit more advanced than V1.

-Originally this project was created as an assignment at xCS50 | Optionally
+Originally this project was created as an assignment at xCS50 - Introduction to Computer Science.

-##  Date of creation / finished

-February 09, 2023

 ###  Disclamers